Steve Dunne

 Profile:

-I am a PhD Candidate in the Department of Politics and International Studies, having previously received a B.A. in History and Politics, an M.A. in United States Foreign Policy, and an M.A. in Social Science Research.
-Before joining Warwick, I held positions as a political analyst and writer.
+I am a PhD Candidate in the Department of Politics and International Studies, having previously been awarded a B.A. in History and Politics, an M.A. in United States Foreign Policy, and an M.A. in Social Science Research.
+Before joining Warwick, I held positions as an analyst and writer.

 Research Interests: